Home Compare APG vs J

 APi Group vs Jacobs Solutions: Which Stock Looks Stronger in 2026?

-APi holds the cleaner structural position, with the lead spread across valuation and growth.
+APi holds the cleaner structural position, with valuation as the main driver and stability adding further support.
 Jacobs Solutions still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — APi holds the more constructive position.
 That puts structure and market broadly in agreement — APi's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-The lead is spread across valuation and growth, rather than sitting in one isolated gap.
-The overall score gap is 23 points in favour of APi Group Corporation.
+The clearest separation starts in valuation, with growth adding a second layer of support.
+The overall score gap is 12 points in favour of APi Group Corporation.

 INDUSTRY COMPARISON